learn-co-curriculum/precollege-intro-software-engineering-track/day-6/lectures/object-oriented-group-project/README.md

-## Unit 6: Object Oriented Group Project - Lecture Notes
+## DAY-06 Object Oriented Group Project

 ### SWBATs
 + Work collaboratively to develop an object-oriented set of models that simulate real world environments.